Claves: Son, God, G-d, Dios, D-s, Di-s, Do-s,

 examination of the New Testament we will meet with many forgeries which

-scholars today freely admit were interpolations made by the copyists at the
+scholars today freely admit were interpolations made by the copyists at

 time the New Testament was codified and canonized.
 Many forgeries or